xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configure_the_connection_in_the_admin_area_of_your_x-cart_5_store.md

 order: 130
 published: true
 ---
+This section provides an overview of the steps that need to be performed in the Admin area of an X-Cart 5 store to configure the connection of that store to X-Payments v1.x-3.x.

 The following procedure assumes that:
-   * Your X-Cart 5 store has the X-Payments connector addon installed and enabled.
+   * Your X-Cart 5 store has the X-Payments v1.x-3.x connector addon installed and enabled.
-   * You have {% link "configured the connection between X-Payments and your X-Cart store in the X-Payments back end" ref_q4dUBnZT %}.
+   * You have {% link "configured the connection between X-Payments v1.x-3.x and your X-Cart 5 store in the X-Payments back end" ref_q4dUBnZT %}.

-To configure the connection between X-Payments and your X-Cart store on the X-Cart end, complete the steps below:
+To configure the connection, complete the steps below:

 1. Log in to the Admin area of your X-Cart 5 store.

-2. In the **My addons** section, find the addon X-Payments connector and click on its name to access the addon detailed information.
+2. In the **My addons** section, find the addon X-Payments v1.x-3.x connector and click on its name to access the addon detailed information.

 3. On the addon information page, click on the **Settings** link:
     ![xp_connector_settings_link.png]({{site.baseurl}}/attachments/ref_TIExeDzi/xp_connector_settings_link.png)